Aditya-Rai/Tindog/README.md

 # Tindog
 This is tindog

-where your dog other like you
+your dog can find other like him using this app

-its awesome app
+it is easy to use, just tap and find. its awesome app